 Now when the consumer shows loyalty towards your brand even you need to offer assurance to consumers who are buying your products.
 This reinforces the trust in the brand and builds long term loyalty.

 The reason loyalty excites a lot of marketers is that it drives big money for companies.
 As any Marketing 101 course will tell you that acquiring customers is 5X more expensive than retaining existing customers.
 If you can drive emotional connect with your existing customers, a large part of the generating repeat sales in any organization is assured.

-Some real life stories of Emotions in marketing
+Some Real Life Stories of Emotions in Marketing

 One company instead of giving out raw specifications about their product gave out real life stories of other consumers and how their product helped them.
 This way they were able to double their sales in just 2 years.

-The personal care brand Dove from Unilever ran a hugely successful campaign called campaign for Real Beauty where they asked artists to sketch women purely on their description of themselves.
+The personal care brand Dove from Unilever ran a hugely successful campaign called Campaign for Real Beauty where they asked artists to sketch women purely on their description of themselves.
 These artists then sketched the same women as described by their friends.
-The results were dramatic and built a huge powerful connect with the consumers.
+The results were dramatic and built a huge powerful connection with the consumers.
 You can see some of the videos of the Dove Beauty Sketches here.
 You can also see the details of the campaign from the official home page of Dove

 Apple is another company that has exploited emotion in its marketing successfully for the last few decades.
 They’ve introduced revolutionary products that have just blown people away with their simplicity and elegance.
 Apple users are almost a cult in itself with their fanatic following of Steve Jobs.
 Even during the times when Apple was struggling through financial difficulties Macintosh users were as loyal as they are today and stuck by with buying apple products giving the company an extra time to bounce back.
 None of these happened overnight as Apple has continuously built on its image of simplicity, elegance and superior innovation that delights consumers.